yolgun/echobasket/README.md

 - Swagger 2
   * Creates API UI at /swagger endpoint
 - Versions-maven plugin to report old dependencies
+- Aspectj
+  * Used for controller logging.
+Saves from adding too many log lines at the beginning
 ```
 ./mvnw versions:display-dependency-updates
 ```